Dogs are family too! And the question is, can coronavirus infect my dog, like humans?

-The information out still seems to show no evidence that our pets should be a concern of infection.
+The information still shows no evidence that our pets should be concerned about infection.

-They do note to continue with good hygiene and if you become ill with the virus to have someone else care for your pet if needed.
+They continue to note… to continue with good hygiene and, if you become ill with the virus, to have someone else care for your pet if needed.

-As pet owners, we need to know if our dogs can catch this truly awful disease going around.
+As pet owners, we need to know if our dogs can catch this awful disease.